zheng-wang/irontest/README.md

 Open Iron Test home page (http://localhost:8081/ui).

 ### Integrated SOAP Web Service Testing
 We are going to demo how to test a web service that updates an article in database by its title.

+The web service is the sample Article web service that is bundled with Iron Test.
+It does CRUD operations against the Article table in a sample H2 database under `<IronTest_Home>/database` directory.
+The sample database is automatically created when launching Iron Test for the first time.

-There will be three test steps
+We are planning to have three test steps in our test case
 ```
 1. Set up database data
 2. Call the web service operation updateArticleByTitle